tersesystems/echopraxia-plusscala/README.md

 # Scala API for Echopraxia

-Echopraxia is a structured logging framework with plugins for Logback and Log4J, oriented for "printf debugging" so you can dump your internal state and [dynamic debug logging](https://github.com/tersesystems/dynamic-debug-logging) for debugging running applications.
+Echopraxia is a structured logging framework with plugins for Logback and Log4J.
 The Scala API for [Echopraxia](https://github.com/tersesystems/echopraxia) is a layer over the Java API that works smoothly with Scala types and has a number of features to make debugging even smoother, including a "trace" logger and automatic type class derivation.

 Echopraxia is compiled for Scala 2.12 and Scala 2.13.

+## What Does It Mean?

+Q: What does this mean for developers?

+A: You can write code faster and with fewer bugs by using Echopraxia for debugging.
+Echopraxia is oriented for "printf debugging", so all the `println` and `toString` methods that go into your code at development can be entered as logging statements.
+Because logging statements are functions, they're only executed when they meet logging conditions, so the cost is low.
+And because you can define fields using custom field builders, you can dump your internal state easily.
+You can also easily disable a logger completely by adding `Condition.never`, which will switch it to a `no-op` statement.

+Q: What does this mean for operations?

+A: Echopraxia makes your application more observable through structured logging and automatic "call-by-name" methods that can capture request and trace contexts.
+Echopraxia also targets managing logging on a budget -- determining "when to log" on an already deployed application.
+All logging statements in Echopraxia are based around fields and values, and can incorporate complex conditional logic that can alter [logging at runtime](https://github.com/tersesystems/dynamic-debug-logging), down to individual statements.

 ## Logger